-- To introduce most of the basic terminologies used in computer science courses and application of ideas to solve practical problems. - To understand the basic concepts of combinatorics and graph theory. - To familiarize the applications of algebraic structures. - To understand the concepts and significance of lattices and boolean algebra which are widely used in computer science and engineering.
+- To extend student's logical and mathematical maturity and ability to deal with abstraction. - To introduce most of the basic terminologies used in computer science courses and application of ideas to solve practical problems. - To understand the basic concepts of combinatorics and graph theory. - To familiarize the applications of algebraic structures. - To understand the concepts and significance of lattices and boolean algebra which are widely used in computer science and engineering.